-^{}Includes cumulative appreciation/depreciation of futures contracts as reported in the fund's portfolio.
+\Includes cumulative appreciation/depreciation of futures contracts and/or centrally cleared swaps as reported in the fund's portfolio.
 Only current day's variation margin is reported within the Statement of assets and liabilities.

 The following is a summary of realized and change in unrealized gains or losses of derivative instruments in the Statement of operations for the reporting period (Note 1):